Mouse: As feed

 Mice are a staple in the diet of many small carnivores.
 In various countries mice are used as feed for pets such as snakes, lizards, frogs, tarantulas, and birds of prey, and many pet stores carry mice for this purpose.
 Such mice are sold in various sizes and with various amounts of fur.
 Mice without fur are easier for the animal to consume; however, mice with fur may be more convincing as animal feed.

 As food

 Humans have eaten mice since prehistoric times.
-In Victorian Britain, fried mice were still given to children as a folk remedy for bed-wetting; while Jared Diamond reports creamed mice being used in England as a dietary supplement during WW II rationing.
+In Victorian Britain, fried mice were still given to children as a folk remedy for bed-wetting; while Jared Diamond reports creamed mice being used in England as a dietary supplement during Second World War rationing.
 Mice are a delicacy throughout eastern Zambia and northern Malawi, where they are a seasonal source of protein.
 Field rat is a popular food in Vietnam and neighboring countries.
 In many countries, however, mouse is no longer a food item.

 Prescribed cures in Ancient Egypt included mice as medicine.
 In Ancient Egypt, when infants were ill, mice were eaten as treatment by their mothers.
 It was believed that mouse eating by the mother would help heal the baby who was ill.